-Keeping health insurance simple!
+Making health insurance easy!

-Frequently asked questions (FAQs) about premium increases
+Frequently asked questions (FAQs) about premium changes

 Each year, the Federal Minister for Health reviews and approves changes to private health insurance premiums for all private health insurers, which generally take effect from 1 April each year.

-We’ve developed these FAQs to help you understand why premiums increase and how this may affect you.
+We’ve developed these FAQs to help you understand why premiums change and how this may affect you.
 However, if you have any additional questions, or want to discuss making changes to your HCi policy, please contact us – we’re here to help and can provide personalised support to ensure you get the right cover and the right support when using it.

-Why do premiums go up?
+Why do premiums change?

 The Federal Government requires private health insurers to ensure they have sufficient capital and income to pay members’ claims in the next year.
-Applications for premium increases are examined by the Department of Health (DoH) and by the Australian Prudential Regulation Authority (APRA) and must be approved in advance by the Federal Minister for Health each year.
+Applications for premium change are examined by the Department of Health (DoH) and by the Australian Prudential Regulation Authority (APRA) and must be approved in advance by the Federal Minister for Health each year.

-- Increases in the number of services claimed against insurers,
+- increases in the number of services claimed against insurers,

-- Costs related to the introduction of new medical technology and equipment,
+- costs related to the introduction of new medical technology and equipment,

-- Member expectations and experience (eg seeking better quality medical care, more regular or thorough medical testing), and
+- member expectations and experience (eg seeking better quality medical care, more regular or thorough medical testing), and

-- Rising costs related to health issues and treatments for an aging population.
+- rising costs related to health issues and treatments for an aging population.